Firestar (Marvel Comics): New Warriors

 Shortly after her resignation from the Massachusetts Academy, Firestar became a founding member of the New Warriors when she was invited (or rather blackmailed) by Night Thrasher into joining, and helped them battle Terrax.
 She also aided Night Thrasher against Midnight's Fire.
 She also helped Thor defeat the Juggernaut alongside the New Warriors.
 The team battled the Mad Thinker and Primus, and then battled Psionex.

-The team battled the second Star Thief and Stane International's Mandroids.
-With teammates Marvel Boy and Namorita, and the Star Thief, she launched into space aboard a Stane rocket.
-They encountered the Inhumans and the Watcher on the Moon.
-With the help of Black Bolt and the Star Thief, she destroyed the Stane rocket containing hazardous waste.

-Back on Earth, the New Warriors battled the Force of Nature in a Brazilian jungle, and rescued teammate Speedball's mother.
-The New Warriors also battled the White Queen and her Hellions.

-Eventually, she fell in love and became engaged to teammate Vance Astrovik (also known as Justice, formerly Marvel Boy).
+Firestar falls in love and became engaged to teammate Vance Astrovik (also known as Justice, formerly Marvel Boy).
 She later discovered that using her microwave powers could eventually render her infertile.

 During a revenge scheme by a gang of thugs called the Poison Memories, Firestar's father was shot in the chest.
 He nearly died but recovered.
-Firestar also faced a time without Vance, as he had to serve a prison term for the involuntary slaying of his own abusive father.
+Firestar also faced a time without Vance, as he had to serve a prison term for the involuntary death of his own father.

 Firestar also provided vital assistance in helping Spider-Man tackle Carnage during "Maximum Carnage", when he was also forced to ally himself with Venom, Black Cat and Morbius to stop Carnage's reign of slaughter.
 Her microwave power proved the only weapon truly effective against Carnage following his 'upgrade'—his vulnerability to sonics having been weakened—but she still refused to kill Carnage, even to stop his murders.
 For a time, she was briefly attracted to Spider-Man's clone, Ben Reilly, when he joined the New Warriors under the identity of the Scarlet Spider, but their relationship never went beyond an interest due to Firestar's engagement to Justice and Reilly's secrecy causing him to avoid revealing his identity.